A review of The Lucky Strike Papers is featured on Billy Ingram’s website TVparty.com. The review says, in part:

 The book, the magazine said, is “a fascinating look at the early years of live television…” The story said: "Those truly interested in the transition, as it were, from radio to television in the late 1940s and early 1950s will find the work most interesting."

 Brief story about "The Lucky Strike Papers" in the May, 2009 issue of Wayne (NJ) Magazine.
 Story is by Rita Gernant.
 (Please click on above image to enlarge.)

-********** The syndicated radio show “Big Band Jump,” which originates in Atlanta, is heard on a great many stations in the United States and Canada.
-The show airs weekly, for two hours, and features music from (and music related to) the big band era.
-The host of the program is broadcast veteran Don Kennedy.
+The syndicated radio show “Big Band Jump,” which originated in Atlanta, was heard on a great many stations in the United States and Canada.
+The show--which ended production in September of 2013, after 27 years on the air--was broadcast weekly, for two hours, and featured music from (and music related to) the big band era.
+The host of the program was broadcast veteran Don Kennedy. (see: www.bigbandjump.com)

 The Fall 2008 issue of "The Voice," the quarterly newsletter of the California-based non-profit organization Society ofSingers, featured a brief, positive review of The Lucky Strike Papers.
 The review was by Jerry Sharell, who was, at the time, the group's president.